-During the Spring term and the lead up to SATs many of the teachers, including all the team leaders, deputy and head run booster sessions for the Year Six children.
-Once a week they are invited to attend an extra session focused on reading, writing or maths that has been planned to help the children achieve the targets they have been set.
+During the Spring term and the lead up to the KS2 SATs, many of the teachers, including all the Team Leaders, Deputy and Head run booster sessions for the Year Six children.
+Once a week they are invited to attend an extra session focused on reading, writing, SPAG (Spelling, Punctuation and Grammar) or maths that has been planned to help the children achieve the targets they have been set.
 We think carefully about which children would benefit and cope with these.